Which Of The Following Has Primary Responsibility For Eliminating Alcohol From The Bloodstream?

 Well, most of the alcohol ends up in the Liver which metabolizes the vast majority of the alcohol.
 The liver can process the alcohol from a standard drink in one hour.

 Anything more than one ounce is excess for the liver, and the additional amount accumulates in the blood and several other tissues until it is metabolized.
-The saturation of alcohol in the blood is dangerous for the body as it develops damages to the brain and other cells.
+The saturation of alcohol in the blood is dangerous for the body as it develops damage to the brain and other cells.

 On the other hand, studies conclude that the human body is pretty effective in processing alcohol and alcohol poisoning is not a common thing.
-Alcohol percentage in the bloodstream is measured by Blood Alcohol Concentration (BAC).
+Alcohol percentage in the bloodstream is measured by Blood Alcohol Content (BAC).
 It is the term used to express the presence of ethanol present in the unit mass of alcohol per volume.

 Around 90 to 98% of consumed alcohol is absorbed and metabolized by the body whereas the remaining percentage is expelled through vomit, urine, sweat, and feces.